ShadrackAdwera/ts-service-desk/README.md

 ## SERVICES

 - Auth - user module to handle sign-in, password reset etc
-- Auto Assignment - run jobs to assign tickets to agents based on a proirity queue data structure.
+- Auto Assignment - run jobs to assign tickets to agents based on a priority queue data structure.
 - Category - ticket categories which will hold the auto-assignment logic
 - Escalation - to handle dynamic escalation matrices which shall be attached to tickets raised.
 - Groups - These will be attached to categories such that an auto assignment can run on the group attached to a category.